 For example, if your objective is to identify the parts of an atom, you should first recognize that being able to “identify” information falls within the domain of “remembering”; you will need to memorize the parts and be able to correctly label them.
 Flash cards, labeling a diagram, or drawing one yourself should be sufficient ways to prepare for your test.

 If, however, your objective is to calculate atomic mass, you will need to know not only the parts of the atom but also how to account for those parts to come up with the atomic mass; “calculate” falls within the domain of “applying,” which requires you to take information and use it to solve a problem in a new context.

 You can explore these cognitive domains further in the two videos, below.
 The first is from the Center for Learning Success at the Louisiana State University.
 It discusses Bloom’s taxonomy learning levels with regard to student success in college.

 This next video, Bloom’s Taxonomy Featuring Harry Potter Movies, is a culturally-based way of understanding and applying Bloom’s taxonomy.

 Familiarity with Bloom’s Taxonomy is important in PLA, because to earn credit you will need to demonstrate that you have achieved college-level learning.
-You will be relating your learning to existing BAS and MDS courses, all of which are numbered at the 400-level, meaning the highest level of undergraduate study and therefore having more of the upper level skills.
+You will be relating your learning to existing BAS and IPS courses, all of which are numbered at the 400-level, meaning the highest level of undergraduate study and therefore having more of the upper level skills.
 Bloom’s terminology will help you to express your learning in terms the subject-matter expert can recognize as college-level learning.

 - Wilson, Leslie Owen.
 "Anderson and Krathwohl - Bloom's Taxonomy Revised."
 The Second Principle.
 2013.
 Web.
 10 Feb 2016. ↵ ↵